shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/adding-and-editing-adjustments.md

 # Adding and editing adjustments

+## Overview
 New Seasonality Adjustments can be added to the system by working with your Client Services Manager.
 Existing Seasonality Adjustments can be modified through the **Adjust Seasonal Forecast** tab.

+## Manual adjustments
 Manual Adjustments can be added/modified within the **Adjust Manual Forecast** tab.
 The following types of manual adjustments can be made:

-- Absolute: Adds/subtracts a specific number of impressions to the yield analytics generated forecast.
+- **Absolute**: Adds/subtracts a specific number of impressions to the yield analytics generated forecast.
-- Relative: Adds/subtracts a percentage of impressions to the yield analytics generated forecast.
+- **Relative**: Adds/subtracts a percentage of impressions to the yield analytics generated forecast.
-- Replace: Replaces the yield analytics forecast with a manually supplied forecast value.
+- **Replace**: Replaces the yield analytics forecast with a manually supplied forecast value.
-- Ceiling: Caps the yield analytics forecast at a supplied forecast value.
+- **Ceiling**: Caps the yield analytics forecast at a supplied forecast value.

 ## Related topics